Marcocholla01/paul/README.md

 # Portfolio Website (Marcocholla001)

-This is a personal portfolio website built using React.js, Swiper React, and React Toastify.
+This is a personal portfolio website built using React.js, Swiper, EmailJS and React Toastify.
 It showcases my skills, projects, and provides a glimpse into my professional background.

 ## Table of Contents